arbuthnot-eth/simpleMCP/README.md

 # SimpleMCP

-A minimalist implementation of the Model-Controller-Presenter (MCP) pattern, designed for building scalable and maintainable applications.
+A minimalist implementation of the Model-Context-Protocol (MCP) pattern, designed for building scalable applications ingestible by LLMs.

 ## Features